EBG-PW/EBG-WEB-Core/permissions.md

 | app.web.logout                   | Logout                                       |

 # Permissions
-All those permissions are from the point of the user performing the actions.
+All those permissions are from the perspective of the user performing the actions.
 ## User Permissions

 | Permission                       | Description                                  |